ibm-cloud-architecture/eda-rt-inventory-gitops/environments/multi-tenancy/student/README.md

     make prepare_ns
     ```

-    * Manual way: go over each of the following files `argocd-admin.yaml, service-account.yaml, cp-secret.yaml,	role.yaml, rt-inventory-dev-rolebinding.yaml`  in `env/base` folder to change the namespace value and for the `cp-secret.yaml` modify the `jq -r '.metadata.namespace="std-1-rt-inventory"'` in line 16 with the expected namespace.
+    * **Manual way:** go over each of the following files `argocd-admin.yaml, service-account.yaml, cp-secret.yaml,	role.yaml, rt-inventory-dev-rolebinding.yaml`  in `env/base` folder to change the namespace value and for the `cp-secret.yaml` modify the `jq -r '.metadata.namespace="std-1-rt-inventory"'` in line 16 with the expected namespace.
+The `cp-secret` job help to copy entitlement-key so we can run MQ Broker in the same namespace as the solution.

-1. Prepare the ArgoCD app and project: Each student will have his/her own project in ArgoCD.
+1. Prepare the ArgoCD app and project: Each student will have his/her own project within ArgoCD.

-    * Automatic way
+    * **Automatic way:**

     ```sh
     # same exported variables as before